alcorzep/aboutme/README.md

-# My-Terminal-Page
+# I'll probably add some stuff here in the future :D
-This is basically my about me
+the main file is basically js my about me.